sourcebots/volunteer-docs/content/essential-knowledge/how-to-contribute-code.md

 Here is a step-by-step guide on how to contribute code to the SourceBots project!

 ## How to set up GitHub
-Create a GitHub account: https://github.com/join
+Create a GitHub account: https://github.com/join, or log in if you already have an account.

-It's useful to stay logged in, so it's as easy as possible to keep up to date and make contributions
+It's useful to stay logged in, so it's as easy as possible to keep up to date and make contributions.

 ## How to choose something to work on
 Have a look at [TODO: find page]